rethinkdb/rethinkdb-rs/api/ruby/aggregation/min.md

 the element of that sequence with the smallest value in that field.
-If called with a function, calls that function on every element of the sequence and returns the element which produced the smallest value, ignoring any elements where the function returns `null` or produces a non-existence error.
+If called with a function, calls that function on every element of the sequence and returns the element which produced the smallest value, ignoring any elements where the function returns `nil` or produces a non-existence error.

 Produces a non-existence error when called on an empty sequence.
 You